cltl/multilingual-wiki-event-pipeline/wdt_fn_mappings/PILOT_README.md

 # Description pilot data project meeting Dutch FrameNet 11-7-2019

 This folder contains the pilot data for the project meeting at 11-7-2019.
 211 incidents are included.
-For each incidents, we have three reference texts describing the incident, one in English one in Italian, and one in Dutch.
+For each incident, we have three Wikipedia reference texts describing the incident, one in English one in Italian, and one in Dutch.

+Also, for three incidents (Q1505420, Q28036573, and Q574195), we manually added what we call **secondary reference texts**, which are texts from the *References* section of a Wikipedia article.

 This folder contains two main components:
 * **incidents.json**: contains both structured and unstructured data per incident